 We wanted to investigate the connection between colors and character.
 So we decided to analyze a group of characters that we, like so many, hold close to our hearts: Disney characters.

 Many of us grew up with Disney characters.
 These characters inform our understanding of what makes the image of a “hero” and what makes the image of a “villain”.
 And after tallying up some number, we definitely were able to find some connections between the colors and qualities of their characters.

 How do colors affect how we perceive Disney villains and heroes?

-At Venngage, we love geeking out and making cool data visualizations about things we love.
+At Venngage, we love geeking out and making cool data visualizations.

 That’s why we decided to see if we could find a correlation between the dominant color in Disney character designs and how “good” and “evil” they are.

 Going into this, we knew that a lot of the Disney villains would have darker dominant colors like black and purple.
 But we were curious to see how the dominant colors for heroes would reflect their personalities and roles within the film.

 And we also were curious to see how colors in the Disney villains’ designs might play into how likable of a character they are, despite being on the evil end of the spectrum.

 To find out, we picked 40 Disney heroes and 40 Disney villains and pulled the most dominant color.

 For the infographic, we picked 44 Disney characters at random (22 heroes and 22 villains).
 The color distribution for the smaller sample was very similar to the full sample.